AmmarkoV/AmmarServer/README.md

 The projects build dependencies are the gcc compiler , pthreads , cmake and pretty basic things so if you issue sudo apt-get install cmake build-essential  ( assuming a Debian/Ubuntu based system ) you should be able to compile it without problems..

-Newer versions also support compression , so you might want to also apt-get install liblzma-dev if you enable ENABLE_COMPRESSION at server_configuration.h
+Compression is supported , so you might want to also apt-get install liblzma-dev if you enable ENABLE_COMPRESSION at server_configuration.h
-MyURL needs libjpeg in order to serve captchas , so to add it sudo apt-get install libjpeg-dev
+MyURL Service needs libjpeg in order to [serve captchas](https://github.com/AmmarkoV/AmmarServer/tree/master/src/AmmCaptcha) , so to add it sudo apt-get install libjpeg-dev

 To perform a compilation you just need to issue mkdir build